 Peter Drucker, one of the greatest business minds of the last century, once said that the success of any business is dependent on just two factors: Innovation and Marketing.
 I completely agree: If you become obsessed with maximizing these two areas, anyone can grow their business geometrically.
 But what is innovation?
 It’s not necessarily having to create a high-tech product that you can make in a R&D lab in Silicon Valley.
 It’s really finding the most important ways you can meet and exceed your clients’ needs.
 It’s doing more for your clients than anyone else in the marketplace.
 That’s real innovation, and it has to become an ongoing part of any growing business.

 But let’s talk about marketing for a moment.
-Two weeks ago I was in San Antonio as the keynote speaker for the Inc. 5000 conference.
-I was surrounded by the leaders of American’s fastest-growing companies.
+A while ago, I was in San Antonio as the keynote speaker for the Inc. 5000 conference, surrounded by the leaders of American’s fastest-growing companies.
 To get their attention, I did a quick exercise in marketing psychology — and found a woman in the audience who after some direct questions finally admitted she bought a $2,000 Louis Vuitton purse because “it said something about me.”
 It took three or four minutes of her first describing the practical aspects of the bag to get to the truth.
 She bought the purse because it made her feel successful, instead of practical and frugal.
 It was a perfect example of how people buy feelings, not things.

 She wasn’t buying a purse; she was buying an identity.
 One isn’t better than another, but it’s how people want to see themselves and also want to be seen the same way by others.
 Another woman in the audience had bought her own purse for $30 – and was damn proud of that fact, because she wanted to be seen as pragmatic, and that’s what that purse did for her.